 If you’re looking for a sewage pump or an effluent pump system, Global Water have provided products and expert advice to the plumbing industry for 40 years.
 We have a wide range of high quality, reliable products for a range of requirements.

 Not sure what you’re looking for?
 Get in touch with us today, or enquiry about one of our packaged pump stations that we manufacture.

 What are effluent and sewage pumps used for?

 Sewage pumps are used to transport contaminated water to a treatment location when gravity pipework systems cannot achieve sufficient fall.
 Sewage may often have solids present, so pumps are often fitted with macerators to cut up solids before they pass through.

 What’s the difference between an effluent pump and a sewage pump?

 Effluent and sewage pumps are suitable for both residential and commercial applications.
-They can be used as a waste pumping solution in industrial, CWMS schemes and commercial trade waste and raw sewerage contexts.
-Get in touch with your requirements and we'll let you know which of our pumps is best for you.
+They can be used as waste pumping solution in industrial, CWMS schemes and commercial trade waste and raw sewage contexts.
+Get in touch with your requirements and we’ll let you know which of our pumps is best for you.

 Get in touch today